Quoi de Neuf: What's New in NetWare 5?

 Install.
 This utility is used to upgrade existing NetWare servers to NetWare 5 (in-place upgrade) as well as to install NetWare 5 on a new server (across-the-wire upgrade).

 Novell Upgrade Wizard.
 This utility moves the NetWare 3 source server's bindery (including print information) and file system to a NetWare 5 server.
 The wizard interface ensures ease-of-use for across-the-wire upgrades.
 The wizard can also detect potential conflicts and provide options to resolve them before the upgrade begins.

 REXXWARE Migration Toolkit (RMT).
-RMT is a batch-oriented, server-based tool with an unlimited capacity for migration and consolidation of servers, users, and data.
 This utility moves files and network bindery information from NetWare 3 source servers to NetWare 5 destination servers.
 RMT includes capabilities designed specifically for enhanced performance and customization during the upgrade.

 Automatic Client Update.
 This utility is used to upgrade NetWare 3 clients to NetWare 5 clients automatically from a central location.
 The Automatic Client Update(ACU) utility ships with NetWare 5.

 NetWare 5 caters to network developers by providing the world's fastest Java Virtual Machine (JVM) for running server-based Java applications and services.
 Listed here are several additional enhancements made to the NetWare 5 system.

 Java Support in NetWare 5

 NetWare 5 supports Java applications running on the server.
 This allows a wide range of Java-developed applications to serve your network and users.
 Java support on NetWare 5 allows you to run Java applets on the server console, display Java applications in X-Windows-style formats-with full mouse and graphic support, and run multiple Java applications on the server while the server performs other tasks.